eytanSilberberg/matis-leadership-quiz/README.md

 ![analysis](./readmeAssets/imgs/blured.png)

-In the coming future there will be a full crud regarding the questions that are presented to the users, and the admin will be able to decide on them.
+In the coming future there will be a full crud regarding the questions that are presented to the users, and the admin will be able to decide on them(As you can see in there are two pages available in the backOffice page)

 For privacy reasons all emails and analysis will be filtered out expect of my own.